softdevteam/warmup_stats/README.md

 [Krun](http://soft-dev.org/src/krun/) results files as input.
 As output it can create HTML or LaTeX / PDF tables and diffs, or PDF plots.

+## Terminology

+warmup_stats uses the following terminology:

+  * A *process execution* is the execution of a single operating system process.
+In other words, it is equivalent to running a program from the command-line and waiting for it to terminate.

+  * An *in-process iteration* is a single iteration of a benchmark within a process execution.
+In other words, a single process execution executes many in-process iterations.

 ## CSV format

 The `bin/warmup_stats` script can take CSV files as input.
 The format is as